Great Pierogy Race: 2009–2013

-The animated sequence was dropped completely at the beginning of the 2009 season.
+The animated sequence was dropped completely at the beginning of the 2009 season, and the "Yinzer" announcer was replaced in 2013 by PNC Park in-game host/co-public address announcer Joe Klimchak.
 Now, the race begins near where the tarp is rolled up on the third-base side, and the pierogi race around the warning track until the Clemente Wall in right-field.
 The race has lost many of the occasions of the Pirate Parrot influencing the ending; the races are generally won by normal means, although strange incidents do occur.

 In 2008 and 2009, the pierogi appeared twice at Washington D.C.'s Nationals Park in the nightly Presidents Race.
 The first night in 2008, the four pierogi were chased by President Teddy, wielding a large aluminum foil fork and knife.
-The second night the pierogi faced off with the presidents in a relay race.
-The relay race was repeated in 2009, with Potato Pete TKO-ing Teddy Roosevelt with a flying tackle, which was replayed over and over on sport shows.
+The second night, the pierogi faced off with the presidents in a relay race.
+The relay race was repeated in 2009, with Potato Pete TKO-ing Teddy Roosevelt with a flying tackle, which was replayed repeatedly on sport shows.
 The Presidents appeared again at PNC Park during the Pirates series against the Nationals in April 2011, racing against the pierogi.

 In 2010, the Pirates fired one of the pierogi racers after he made critical comments of the team on Facebook, a story that received national headlines.
 Andrew Kurtz, 24, of New Brighton, Pennsylvania, had criticized the team's decision to give then-manager John Russell and Pirates GM Neal Huntington contract extensions in the midst of a 12-game losing streak.
 The Pirates later rehired Kurtz after the team discovered that his boss in charge of the race didn't follow proper disciplinary action within the organization.
 Russell himself would be fired after the Bucs finished a Major League–worst 57–105 record for 2010.